Magnificat and Nunc Dimittis

-These are live recordings of the Magnificat and Nunc Dimittis from the Fifth Evening Service by Michael Finnissy.
-They were performed at St Pancras Parish Church on Sunday 17 May 2015 by the Choir of St Pancras Parish Church directed by Christopher Batchelor.
+These are live recordings of two movements of Magnificat and Nunc Dimittis by Michael Finnissy.
+They were performed at St Pancras Parish Church on Sunday 17 May 2015 by The Choir of St Pancras Parish Church directed by Christopher Batchelor.

 Michael Finnissy was born in London in 1946.
 He started to write music almost as soon as he could play the piano, aged about four and a half, and was tutored in both piano and composition by his great aunt, Rose Louise Hopwood.
 He received the William Yeats Hurlstone composition prize at the Croydon Music Festival, a factor which persuaded his parents to allow him to apply to music college.
 He was awarded a Foundation Scholarship to study at the Royal College of Music where he studied composition with Bernard Stevens and Humphrey Searle.
 Finnissy was then awarded an Octavia travelling scholarship to study in Italy with Roman Vlad.

 Supporting himself financially during these periods by playing the piano for dance-classes, Finnissy continued to work in dance after completing his studies.
 At the London School of Contemporary Dance, with the encouragement of its course-director Pat Hutchinson, he founded the music department.
 During these years Finnissy worked with the choreographers Jane Dudley and Anna Sokolow from the pioneering era of modern dance, and in more experimental work by Richard Alston, Siobhan Davies, Jackie Lansley and Fergus Early.